CMPSC403-AlleghenyCollege-Fall2021/lab05/README.md

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the assignment for Laboratory 5 assignment in Computer Science 403.

-This laboratory assignment invites you to work individually tho solve challenges related to web and network security on TryHackMe.
-You are also responsible for writing a detailed reflection, stored in the file `reflection.md`.
+This laboratory assignment invites you to work individually and in a team of two or three to solve challenges related to web and network security on TryHackMe.
+You are also responsible for collaboratively writing a detailed reflection, stored in the file `reflection.md`.
 This is a Markdown file that must adhere to the standards described in the [Markdown Syntax Guide](https://guides.github.com/features/mastering-markdown/).

 ## Objectives